 JIRA is popular among project managers, developers and QA experts for its project management capabilities and issue-tracking features.
 For QA professionals, JIRA provides solid features of bug tracking and requirements management that are deeply customizable, alongside great team collaboration so everyone can benefit throughout the dev cycle.

-What’s the problem then?
+What's the problem then?
 Well, one outstanding shortcoming of JIRA is the lack of decent test case management.
 Test case management such as test case creation, execution, and tracking are non-existent within this tool, yet an add-on called Zephyr makes a valiant attempt to bridge this gap.
-This add-on brings many good features to meet the need, however, as we shall see, it still has its shortcomings.
+This add-on brings many good features to meet the need as well as Zephyr reports to feedback on this activity, however, as we shall see, it still has its shortcomings.

 In this article, we will examine the pros and cons of Zephyr.

 Zephyr for JIRA

 Zephyr was built for test case management and it leverages JIRA’s existing bug-tracking features to manage test cases and their execution.
 It facilitates work in real time between developers, QA, and project/product managers, thus allowing for close monitoring and updates of the build for overall improved software quality assurance.
 Although Zephyr has limited reporting ability within JIRA, test case planning and execution is easy and integrated with the JIRA bug tickets; thereby saving time by identifying the execution of previously failed test cases when a bug has been fixed.

 Zephyr integrates seamlessly with JIRA as seen in the above screen shot of the main project screen - after installation of the plugin a new ‘Tests’ menu option is included in the main navigation bar, and when expanded displays the list of test case management actions available.
 The options include creation, execution and management of tests, plus test summary and test metrics for monitoring the QA process.
 Additional options offer help on the use of this tool.